Welcome to the Epic Charging API! This guide will help you get up and running quickly with our comprehensive charging infrastructure management API.

 - A tool for making HTTP requests (like cURL, Postman, or your preferred programming language)

 All requests to the Epic Charging API require authentication using your API key.
-Include your key in the Token-Authorization
+Include your key in the Token-Authorization header:

 curl -X GET \